Pistonamey/itlabassessment/README.md

  * All the files related to first task are in the 'python' folder and all the files related to the second task are in the 'java' folder.

- * You are expected to complete this assessment on your own, without any external help.
+ * You are expected to complete this assessment on your own, without any external help or ChatGPT.

- * You are free to use any online resources or IDEs that you are comfortable with.
+ * You are free to use any IDEs that you are comfortable with.

  * Your code will be evaluated based on correctness, efficiency, readability, and adherence to best practices.